 Attend or watch Education Abroad 101.
 Take your first step at attend a in-person Education Abroad 101 session.
 This workshop allows you to learn how Education Abroad works at UConn, how much a program may cost, and how it can help you achieve your academic and professional goals.
 Learn about important deadlines and upcoming events.

-Visit our walk-in hours andspeak with a Global Student Mentor.
-Talk to a UConn student who just returned from abroad.
+Drop in to talk with our Office Coordinator or student assistants.
 They can help answer questions you may have.
-There is no need for an appointment, just come in and visit us!
+There is no need for an appointment–just come in and visit us!

 Make an appointment with one of our Education Abroad Advisors.
 Our team is here to help!
 We advise by discipline, so check to see which advisor works with your major’s academic department and schedule an appointment with them using our online system.